- Search The Registry

 H.Q.B.
 Union Hall (1940)

 The Hallie Q. Brown Center of St. Paul, MN, was incorporated on this date in 1929.
-The center is one of the oldest African American community service organizations in Minnesota.
+The center is one of Minnesota's oldest African American community service organizations.

-In 1929, a new interracial committee was formed under the name The Hallie Q. Brown Community House and I. Myrtle Carden of Pittsburgh, PA., was hired as its first director.
+In 1929, a new interracial committee was formed under The Hallie Q. Brown Community House and I. Myrtle Carden of Pittsburgh, PA., was hired as its first director.
 Carden served the community house for 20 years and left in 1949.
-During her tenure Hallie Q. Brown became the second largest neighborhood center in St. Paul.
+During her tenure, Hallie Q. Brown became the second-largest neighborhood center in St. Paul.

-Hallie Q. Brown thrives with a number of daily community and educational programs and has also been home to Penumbra Theatre.
+Hallie Q. Brown thrives with several daily community and educational programs and has also been home to Penumbra Theatre.

 Assistant Executive Director,